How to Name an Online Store:

 To some degree, it depends on the nature of the business.
 In addition, the chosen name should be easy to pronounce.
 Examples of creative names include Thriftgram, Deals Atlas, Homegrown Focus, Trendy Layer, and Reantique.

-How do I get a catchy store name?
+How do I get a catchy online store name?

 - Compile a list of terms that are associated with your products and/or services.

 - Survey family, friends, and prospective clients to expand this list.

 - Use Google Ads Keyword Planner to generate even more ideas.

 - Combine key terms using literary devices.